-Most opportunities are full-time from end of to early .
+Job opportunities are full-time from end of to early .
 The work period may vary by location.
-Continued part-time employment may be possible in fall 2023 and winter 2024.
+Continued part-time employment may be possible in fall 2024 and winter 2025.

 Hourly rates of pay

 - be a full-time student registered at a recognized post-secondary institution (CEGEP, college, university)

 - be returning to full-time studies in

-- be of the age of majority in the province/territory where the workplace is located
+- be of the age of majority in the province where the workplace is located